How to void a check in QuickBooks

 • Gives you an illegitimate check (i.e., stolen or forged).

 Voiding the check in QuickBooks invalidates it, rendering it useless and preventing any unauthorized access to your funds.
-This also helps you maintain an accurate audit trail, keeping you out of legal trouble.
+This also empowers:

 For the jobs humans can do but don’t want to.